-The key question we ask ourselves at Beep is: how can technology best be applied to support the health of honey bees?
-The goal is to design and build a measurement system together with others that has the following characteristics:
+At BEEP we aim to use technology to support the health of honeybees.
+Our goal is to build a measurement system, in cooperation with other parties, that has te following characteristics:

-- Measurements on bee colonies and hives do support decision making about bee health.
-Parameters:
+- Measurements on bee colonies and hives do support decision making about bee health:

 - Weight of the hive